Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Conclusion

 \section{Conclusion}

 To summarize, we have developed a semiclassical framework in which the curvature of momentum space—emerging from an underlying noncommutative spacetime algebra—induces observable corrections to classical gravitational backgrounds.
 Starting from a fuzzy $\mathbb{R}^{1,2}_\star$ algebra, we demonstrated that its classical limit yields a Lie--Poisson phase space and an emergent AdS$_3$ momentum space geometry.
 This structure deforms the particle’s dispersion relation and produces an effective configuration-space action with Planck-suppressed corrections.
-These corrections modify the energy-momentum tensor of a massive particle without altering the Einstein equations themselves.
+These corrections modify the effective energy-momentum tensor sourcing gravity, while preserving the form of Einstein’s equations.

-Our central result is that this deformed stress tensor backreacts on spacetime, leading to a corrected BTZ black hole solution.
-The ADM mass, Hawking temperature, and Bekenstein--Hawking entropy all acquire corrections dependent on the curvature of momentum space.
-Remarkably, the renormalized mass, $M = m_p \tan^{-1}(m/m_p)$, remains finite as $m \to \infty$, naturally regularizing black hole thermodynamics.
-This provides a concrete mechanism by which residual quantum gravity effects—specifically, momentum space curvature—imprint themselves on classical geometry.
+Our central result is that this deformed stress tensor backreacts on spacetime in a nontrivial and structured manner.
+Rather than corresponding to a simple renormalization of parameters, the backreaction induces a nonlinear mapping

+which determines the global spacetime geometry.
+In $(2+1)$ dimensions, where gravity has no propagating local degrees of freedom, this relation is most naturally characterized through holonomies.
+As we have shown explicitly (see Appendix~V), the conjugacy class of the holonomy uniquely fixes the geometry, allowing us to identify the resulting spacetime with the BTZ family and extract the corresponding ADM mass in a fully geometric manner.
+In this sense, the modified BTZ solution arises from a consistent matching between source and geometry, rather than from an \emph{ad hoc} parameter substitution.